Strategies to handle the 5G rollout

 How can utilities position themselves to respond to an onslaught of applications?

 It is advantageous for utilities to take a proactive approach to engaging with applicants for small cell wireless joint use.
 One of the most compelling reasons: it’s likely that the first 10 percent of locations requested for joint use will be on the easiest poles for the applicant.
 The remaining 90 percent will increase in difficulty and costs, for both the utility and for the applicant.
 As opposed to the 3G and 4G cellular rollout, there are approximately 10 times the number of installations required to make the 5G system work.
-The sheer volume of locations required means that any and all locations will be considered in order to meet the density and spacing requirements for the 5G rollout.
+The sheer volume of locations required means that any and all locations are being considered in order to meet the density and spacing requirements for the 5G rollout.

 For example, applicants may be well into the process of design or installation before realizing that there is inadequate power available in a particular location.
 In areas with underground supply to light poles, this can be an expensive issue (approximately $10,000 or more per location) that can be avoided by working together to identify the most cost-effective solutions ahead of time.
 Anecdotal evidence also indicates that the majority of existing streetlight poles will likely be structurally inadequate to handle the additional approximately 10 percent increase in load applied to them as a result of the 5G equipment.
 Structural analysis of proposed locations is an important step in the process.